Umm Kulthum: Career

 Her songs deal mostly with the universal themes of love, longing and loss.
 A typical Umm Kulthum concert consisted of the performance of two or three songs over a period of three to four hours.
 These performances are in some ways reminiscent of the structure of Western opera, consisting of long vocal passages linked by shorter orchestral interludes.
 However, Umm Kulthum was not stylistically influenced by opera, and she sang solo for most of her career.

-During the 1930s her repertoire took the first of several specific stylistic directions.
-Her songs were virtuosic, as befitted her newly trained and very capable voice, and romantic and modern in musical style, feeding the prevailing currents in Egyptian popular culture of the time.
-She worked extensively with texts by romance poet Ahmad Rami and composer Mohammad El-Qasabgi, whose songs incorporated European instruments such as the violoncello and double bass, as well as harmony.
-In 1936 she made her debut as an actress in the movie Weddad by Fritz Kramp.
-During her career, she would act in five more movies, of which four would be directed by Ahmad Badrakhan while Sallama and Fatma would be the most acclaimed.

 Golden age

 Umm Kulthum with some of the most prominent names in Egyptian classical music.
 From left: Riad Al Sunbati, Mohamed El Qasabgi, Farid al-Atrash and Zakariya Ahmad.

 Umm Kulthum's musical directions in the 1940s and early 1950s and her mature performing style led this period to become popularly known as the singer's "golden age".
 Keeping up with changing popular taste as well as her own artistic inclinations, in the early 1940s, she requested songs from composer Zakariya Ahmad and colloquial poet Mahmud Bayram el-Tunsi cast in styles considered to be indigenously Egyptian.
 This represented a dramatic departure from the modernist romantic songs of the 1930s, mainly led by Mohammad El-Qasabgi.
 Umm Kulthum had abstained from singing Qasabgi's music since the early 1940s.
-Their last stage song collaboration in 1941 was "Raq el Habib" ("The lover's heart softens"), one of her most popular, intricate, and high-calibre songs.
+Their last stage song collaboration in 1941 was Raq el Habib ("The lover's heart softens"), one of her most popular, intricate, and high-calibre songs.

 The reason for the separation is not clear.
-It is speculated that this was due in part to the popular failure of the movie Aida, in which Umm Kulthum sings mostly Qasabgi's compositions.
+It is speculated that this was due in part to the popular failure of the movie Aydah, in which Umm Kulthum sings mostly Qasabgi's compositions.
 Qasabgi was experimenting with Arabic music, influenced by classical European music, and had been composing a lot for Asmahan, a singer who immigrated to Egypt from Syria.
 She was Umm Kulthum's only serious competitor before her death in a car accident in 1944.